groupvine/gv-doc/7-advanced/2-htmlSource.md

 <span id="gv-2htmlSource-embedded"></span>
 ## Embedding HTML Blocks

-Adding Embedded HTML blocks in the editor allows you to enter or paste HTML into an embedded editor widget and have it included in the email exactly as entered, with little or no default GroupVine styling applied.
+Adding Embedded HTML blocks in the editor allows entering or pasting HTML into an embedded editor widget and have it included in the email exactly as entered, with little or no default GroupVine styling applied.

-Note that if the direct HTML source editing above works for your email, it is generally preferred since it facilitates easier integration with GroupVine-specific email elements, such as Email Widgets.
+Note that if the direct HTML source editing above works, it is generally preferred since it facilitates easier integration with GroupVine-specific elements, such as Email Widgets.
 However, when including HTML exactly as entered is required, these embedded HTML blocks can be used.

 ## Test first!